MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/linux-selinux-troubleshooting.md

 1. In case the [Azure serial console](serial-console-linux.md) isn't working in the specific VM or isn't an option in your subscription, you can also troubleshoot this issue using a rescue/repair VM.
 Use [vm repair commands](repair-linux-vm-using-azure-virtual-machine-repair-commands.md) to create a repair VM that has a copy of the affected VM's OS disk attached.
 Mount the copy of the OS file systems in the repair VM by using [chroot](chroot-environment-linux.md).
     > [!NOTE]
     > Alternatively, you can create a rescue VM manually by using the Azure portal.
 For more information, see [Troubleshoot a Linux VM by attaching the OS disk to a recovery VM using the Azure portal](/troubleshoot/azure/virtual-machines/troubleshoot-recovery-disks-portal-linux).
 2. Validate and correct the SELinux configuration in `/etc/selinux/config`.
-An example of this is available in [the previous section](#selinux-misconfiguration-example).
+An example is available in [the previous section](#selinux-misconfiguration-example).
 3. After the SELinux configuration has been corrected, perform the following actions:
     1. Exit chroot.
     2. Unmount the copy of the file systems from the rescue/repair VM.